fetaplop/m3-project-server/README.md

 If you are still determined to run this on your machine, here are the steps.
 I cannot guarantee that these will work on a mac or linux system since I was using Win10 as my dev environment.
 The instructions are for installing and running the app in Visual Studio Code. **You will need node v12.4.x or newer**.
 I used **12.16.1** during development.
 Also, you will need **MongoDB** _running_ so that the database works.
 The data is from May 2020 but it's already partially deprecated.
 Anyway, here goes!

 - make sure you have MongoDB running and a compatible version of node.js
-- run `git clone https://github.com/fetaplop/m3-project-server.git` to clone the server repository
+- to clone the server repository, run `git clone https://github.com/fetaplop/m3-project-server.git`
-- run `npm install` in your terminal (root level!)
+- run `npm install` in your terminal (server root level)
 - create a new file on root level and name it ```.env```
-- paste inside the following and save it:
+- open the new file, paste inside the following and save it:

 ```
 MONGODB_URI=mongodb://localhost:27017/oulu-bus-stops-data